Menopause Symptoms: An Overview

-menopause symptoms; the symptoms of menopause may vary greatly from woman to woman.
-Changes in how much estrogen you have can cause assorted menopause symptoms, but that doesn't mean you will have all, or even most, of them.
-In fact, some of what appear to be menopause symptoms may really be a result of growing older and not due to changes in your estrogen levels.
+Because estrogen is used by many parts of the body, there is a wide range of possible menopause symptoms; the symptoms may vary greatly from woman to woman.
+Changes in how much estrogen you have can cause assorted symptoms, but that doesn't mean you will have all, or even most, of them.
+In fact, some of what appear to be symptoms of menopause may really be a result of growing older and not due to changes in your estrogen levels.

-Menopause symptoms can include:
+Possible menopause signs and symptoms can include:

 - Changes in your period